Kedi-Shuping/aws-restart-journey/Labs/Compute/Amazon EBS/README.md

 - Volume attachment
 - Availability Zone limitations

+## Real-World Use Cases

+- Storing operating systems for EC2 instances
+- Hosting application and database files
+- Persistent storage for web servers
+- Supporting applications that require durable block storage

 ## Screenshots

 Screenshots of the lab will be added here.

 ## Key Takeaways

-- EBS volumes persist independently of the EC2 instance.
+- Amazon EBS provides persistent block storage.
+- Volumes remain available after an EC2 instance is stopped.
-- An EBS volume can be detached and attached to another EC2 instance within the same Availability Zone.
+- EBS volumes can be detached and attached to another EC2 instance within the same Availability Zone.
-- EBS is suitable for operating systems, applications, and databases that require persistent storage.